tarwn/lessthandot-hugo/blogs/content/posts/2009-06-19-use-for-xml-auto-type-elements-to-get-xm.md

 For every table that you have in a join it becomes a child of the table before.
 What if you have a 3 table join and you want one table to be the parent and the two tables that you are joining to be on the same level, I will show you how you can accomplish that.

-First let&#8217;s create some tables and insert some data
+First let's create some tables and insert some data

 sql
 CREATE TABLE #tempCustomer (CustomerID INT)